• Skip to primary navigation

 Onion Bhaji or Pakora are super easy to make at home using ingredients that can be found in a regular or Indian supermarket.

-Crispy Onion Bhajis
+Crispy Onion Pakora

 • An appetizer